genchadt/Personal-Utilities/readme.md

 Sets the specified file attributes.

-### Sync-TerminalSettings
+### Sync-GithubProfiles

-Syncs loaded Windows Terminal settings with the repository maintained version.
+Syncs currently loaded profiles with the repository maintained versions available in the profiles/ directory.

 ### Update-GitHubProfiles